 Canids are a member of the dog-like family called Canidae.
-There are nine species of wild canids that can be found in North America.
+Nine species of wild canids can be found in North America.

 - Arctic fox